javascript-tutorial/en.javascript.info/2-ui/3-event-details/3-mousemove-mouseover-mouseout-mouseenter-mouseleave/article.md

 The `mousemove` event triggers when the mouse moves.
 But that doesn't mean that every pixel leads to an event.

 The browser checks the mouse position from time to time.
-And if he notices changes then triggers the events.
+And if it notices changes then triggers the events.

 That means that if the visitor is moving the mouse very fast then DOM-elements may be skipped: